AndreMiras/satchmo-realex-payments/trunk/docs/README.txt

-= Readme =

-Satchmo custom payment module for www.realexpayments.com This payment module run with Satchmo 0.8
+Satchmo custom payment module for www.realexpayments.com This payment module run with Satchmo 0.9